-Parking Expectations
+Student Parking Guideline and Expectations

 This privilege is granted to students in January of their Grade 11 year.
-Eligible students are required to park appropriately in a designated spot in the Senior School parking lot on Academy Way, with an AHPS parking pass on visible display.
+Eligible students are required to park appropriately in the designated student parking lot across the street from the school campus, with an AHPS student pass on visible display at all times.
+Students may also park their vehicles appropriately on Academy Way.